The question is not whether to automate — it is what to automate first

 Tools:

-- Claude API (Sonnet 5) - excellent multilingual support, better at processing longer contexts, ~$3/1M input tokens
+- Claude API (Sonnet 5) — strong multilingual support, longer context, ~$3 per 1M input tokens

-- Gmail + Google Apps Script - for simpler cases, an integrated solution
+- Gmail + Google Apps Script — integrated solution for simpler cases

 Tools:

-- n8n + OpenAI Vision API - incoming invoice photo → structured data → accounting system
+- n8n + OpenAI Vision API — invoice photo → structured data → accounting system

 - Rossum — enterprise-grade document processing

-- Make.com + Google Document AI - if you’re in the Google ecosystem
+- Make.com + Google Document AI — for the Google ecosystem

-The AI solution: AI-powered scheduling that considers participants’ calendars, time zones, and preferences.
+AI solution: AI-powered scheduling that considers calendars, time zones, and preferences.

 Tools: